systemd/mkosi/mkosi/resources/mkosi.md

 : When used with the `qemu` verb, this options sets `qemu`'s `-smp` argument which controls the number of guest's CPUs.
 Defaults to `2`.

+: When set to `0`, the number of CPUs available to the mkosi process will be used.

 `QemuMem=`, `--qemu-mem=`

 : When used with the `qemu` verb, this options sets `qemu`'s `-m`